cm3/image-helper/README.md

 # Image Helper

-Formaly, this was [Markdown Image Helper](https://github.com/bigyuki/markdown-image-helper) inspired by [markdown-assistant](https://github.com/knightli/markdown-assistant)
+Formarly, this was [Markdown Image Helper](https://github.com/bigyuki/markdown-image-helper) inspired by [markdown-assistant](https://github.com/knightli/markdown-assistant)

-An Atom plugin for pasting image file relative path to documents.
-Documents can be in markdown, html or else.
-This package create a directory named `assets`, store the image as a png file in it, and insert a relative image path in the document.
-The name of directory can be changed in the Atom setting.
+This Atom package creates a directory named `assets`, store the image as a png file in it, and insert a relative image path in the document.
+Documents can be in markdown, HTML or else.
+The name of the directory can be changed in the Atom setting.

 ## Usage

 1. Take a screenshot or copy any image to the clipboard.
-2. Paste it into Atom markdown editor
+2. Paste it into Atom editor
-3. See that an directory name "assets" was create, and the directory has a png file, and a url was inserted.

 ## Example